vwt-digital/operational-data-hub/architecture/adr/0027-a-gcp-project-belongs-to-a-single-domain.md

 ## Decision

-We implement a coherent set of functions within a single domain in a GCP project.
+The set of functions implemented in one GCP project belongs to a single domain.

 ## Consequences